Carolzhangzz/EcoEcho_/README.md

 # Key Features

-- **Intelligent AI Characters**: Utilizing multimodal AI technology to create NPCs capable of natural language dialogue, facial expression recognition and generation, providing a more authentic and enriching interactive experience.
+- **Intelligent AI Characters**: Utilizing multimodal AI technology to create NPCs capable of natural language dialogue, providing a more authentic and enriching interactive experience.

 - **Complex Decision Simulation**: Engage in deep dialogues with multimodal AI-driven stakeholders such as unions, government, and media.
 The AI adjusts reactions and positions in real-time based on player decisions.